ortus-docs/commandbox-docs/embedded-server/configuring-your-server/server-home.md

 # Server Home

-When you start a CF server in CommandBox, the default behavior is that the WAR for that version is expanded into a folder inside the `servers` directory inside your CommandBox home.
+When you start a CF server in CommandBox, the default behavior is that the WAR for that version is expanded into a folder inside the `server` directory inside your CommandBox home.
 There is a sub folder containing an MD5 hash of the server name and web root concatenated with the server name.
 Inside of that, is a folder containing the name of the CF Engine followed by the engine version.
 The result is something like this:

 ```bash
 ~/.CommandBox/server/C3D9460AC18B18AC462BBBF1E02425C8-cfconfig/lucee-5.3.7.48